ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## insert_quorum {#insert_quorum}

 :::note
-`insert_quorum` does not apply to ClickHouse Cloud as all inserts are quorum inserted when using the [`SharedMergeTree` table engine](/en/cloud/reference/shared-merge-tree).
+`insert_quorum` does not apply when using the [`SharedMergeTree` table engine](/en/cloud/reference/shared-merge-tree) in ClickHouse Cloud as all inserts are quorum inserted.
 :::

 Enables the quorum writes.